lexspoon/bison/README-hacking.md

     $ git submodule update --init

+Override the local version number.
+Otherwise, the build will complain that the version number is UNKNOWN and does not match gnits standards.

+    echo 3.9.0 > .tarball-version

 The next step is to get other files needed to build, which are extracted from other source packages: